9 steps to buy a car online

 Most people already use the internet to determine what type of car they want and find out as much as possible about the make, model and options.
 Websites offer expert reviews and articles on hundreds of vehicles, detailing the best vehicles for myriad lifestyles, says CarGurus Deputy Editor Matt Smith.

 Bankrate tip: It can still be a good idea to go see a vehicle in person before signing a sales contract.
-Alternatively, you can call the dealership and ask a salesperson to take pictures of the vehicle for you.
+You can call the dealership and ask a salesperson to take pictures of the vehicle for you, but you should always go for a test drive and mechanic inspection before buying.

 4. Research the value of your trade

-- Trade in your used vehicle at the dealership from which you’re buying a car.
+- Trade in your used vehicle at a dealership, even if you don’t have plans on buying from it.
 You can also get an offer for your trade-in using the Instant Cash Offer tool on AutoTrader.com, a site for buying and selling new and used cars at participating local dealers.

 - Sell it yourself privately for cash.
 Search your make and model online for price and availability on private-party sale sites such as eBay and Craigslist.

-- Sell to a used-car dealer such as CarMax.
-Ask for its guaranteed cash price and compare it with what you’ve found from Kelley Blue Book.
+- Sell to a used-car dealer such as CarMax or Carvana.
+Ask for its guaranteed cash price and compare it with what you’ve found online.

-Bankrate tip: Don’t just fall for the convenience factor and trade in your used car at the dealership, where you’ll most likely get the lowest amount for it.
+Bankrate tip: Don’t just go for the convenience factor and trade in your used car at the dealership where you’ll most likely get the lowest amount for it.
 Get quotes and use them as negotiation leverage.

 5. Check local inventory